NVlabs/neuralangelo/DATA_PROCESSING.md

 ```

 ## Self-captured video sequence
-To capture your own data, we recommend using a high-shutter speed to avoid motion blur (which is very common when using a phone camera).
-To follow the instructions below, you can download a toy example from the link: https://drive.google.com/file/d/1VJeWYNJEBK0MFIzHjI8xZzwf3_I3eLwH/view?usp=drive_link
+To capture your own data, we recommend using a high shutter speed to avoid motion blur (which is very common when using a phone camera).
+A [toy example](https://drive.google.com/file/d/1VJeWYNJEBK0MFIzHjI8xZzwf3_I3eLwH/view?usp=drive_link) is provided for testing the workflow.
+There are two steps:
+1. [preprocessing](#preprocessing) the data and running COLMAP,
+2. [inspecting](#inspect-and-adjust-colmap-results) and refining the bounding sphere of interest for running Neuralangelo.

 ### Preprocessing
 You can run the following command to preprocess your data: